twonth/winning-at-windows/README.md

 * Disable UAC and open all apps as administrator (registry hack) `REG ADD HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /f /v EnableLUA /t REG_DWORD /d 0`

+  *Warning*: This breaks installation of the [Google Play store version of the Windows Subsystem for Android](https://github.com/Paxxs/BuildWSA/releases).
+Temporarily disable this hack (change the 0 to a 1 at the end of the last command) before attempting an install.

 * Change taskbar icons of pinned UWP apps.
 One needs [Win7AppId1.1](https://code.google.com/archive/p/win7appid/downloads).
 Get the AppID of the desired app by running `get-StartApps | Format-Table | Out-String -width 9999` in PowerShell.
 Create a custom shortcut  to `explorer.exe shell:appsFolder\YOURAPPID`.
 Back in Powershell, run `Win7AppId1.1 "YourAppShortcut.lnk" "YOURAPPID"`.
 Change the icon of the shortcut to whatever you desire, then pin the icon to the taskbar.
 (Thanks to dpcdpc11 for making me aware of [this method](https://dpcdpc11.com/custom-taskbar-icons-guide/)!)

 * One can change the Windows 11 Settings app icon by replacing files in `C:\Windows\ImmersiveControlPanel\images`.
 To change the taskbar icon, relace the `logo.targetsize*` pngs with images of the same size.